steqeq/0000/docs/how_to/manage_install/install_linux.md

 **Example:** If the system is running Linux kernel version `3.10.0-1160.el7.x86_64`, you must install the identical versions of kernel headers and development packages.
-To check the kernel version on your system, refer to the [Kernel Information]() section.
+Refer to {ref}`check-kernel-info` on to how to check the system's kernel version.

 To check the kernel headers and `linux-modules-extra` package versions, follow these steps: